 | College | Arizona State University (where he won three NCAA individual championships) |

-Career Wins and Records
+Career Wins and LIV Golf

-What Makes Phil’s Career Unique
+What Makes Phil’s Career Unique?

 Several things set Phil Mickelson apart from other great golfers:

-Phil has always been a fan favorite.
+- Connection with Fans: Phil has always been a fan favorite.
 He signs autographs, interacts with crowds, and shows genuine emotion on the course.
 His “thumbs up” gesture after making a great shot has become iconic.

-Phil’s ability around the greens is legendary.
+- The Short Game: Phil’s ability around the greens is legendary.
 His “flop shot”, a high, soft shot that lands gently on the green, has become his signature move.
 Many consider him the best short-game player of his generation.

 At the End